Connect with others who understand.

 The Symptoms May Be Less Severe

-Signs may look different in people diagnosed later in life compared with those diagnosed in young adulthood.
-Some symptoms may be less severe.
-Mental health professionals call symptoms like delusions, hallucinations, and disorganized speech positive symptoms because they are added behaviors that aren’t normally present.
 People with a later onset of schizophrenia may also have fewer negative symptoms.
 These involve a loss of usual abilities, such as showing emotion, feeling motivated, or staying socially connected.
-Many can do well on lower doses of antipsychotic medication and may have a better long-term outlook with the condition.
+Many can do well on lower doses of antipsychotic medication.
+They may also have a better long-term outlook with the condition.

 1. Paranoid Delusions